 Not sure which hotel to book?
 Click here to compare prices on TripAdvisor!

 A summer road trip to Whistler is a lot of fun – especially with the addition of new attractions like Vallea Lumina and Whistler Peak Suspension Bridge!
+If you’re looking for a different getaway from Vancouver, consider Richmond for a romantic couples weekend.

 To give you a chance to explore Whistler this summer, we have partnered up with The Adventure Group to give away a pair of tickets to the Vallea Lumina experience!